janosh/tensorboard-reducer/readme.md

 > This project was inspired by [`tensorboard-aggregator`](https://github.com/Spenhouet/tensorboard-aggregator) (similar project built for TensorFlow rather than PyTorch) and [this SO answer](https://stackoverflow.com/a/48774926).

 Compute reduced statistics (`mean`, `std`, `min`, `max`, `median` or any other `numpy` operation) of multiple TensorBoard runs matching a directory glob pattern.
-This can e.g. be used when training multiple identical models to reduce the noise in their loss/accuracy/error curves to establish statistical significance in performance improvements.
+This can be used e.g. when training multiple identical models (such as deep ensembles) to reduce the noise in their loss/accuracy/error curves and establish statistical significance in performance improvements.
 The aggregation results can be saved to disk either as new TensorBoard event files or as CSV.

 Requires [PyTorch](https://pypi.org/project/torch) and [TensorBoard](https://pypi.org/project/tensorboard).
 No TensorFlow installation required.